pydio/cells/tools/docker/compose/ha/README.md

 - For DB use host 'mysql', pydio:cells as credentials and 'cells' database name
 - For Mongo use host 'mongo', default port and no credentials, 'cells' database name.
+- Use Advanced Options and connect to Minio as "S3-Compatible" storage, using 'minio' host and minioadmin for key and secret

 Now you can spin more cells nodes: